Testing for MTHFR Mutations

 I take a supplement called Methylation Support® every day.
 It contains all three of those essential B vitamins.
 I recommended this supplement to all of my patients with MTHFR mutations.
 These pre-methylated and active forms of the B vitamins are absorbed optimally, and work to increase folate levels and decrease homocysteine levels.

-If you have one or more MTHFR mutations I recommend supplementing with Methylation Support™ daily.
+If an MTHFR test has revealed that you have one or more MTHFR mutations I recommend supplementing with Methylation Support® daily.

 2. Avoid Folic Acid (Synthetic B Vitamins)